gdanezis/PET-Exercises/Lab01Basics/README.md

 >    scalar sizes)

 ### Hints
-- If you made it so far, talk to a TA (they may give you a code review task).
+- If you made it so far, talk to a TA.

 - If you are set on answering this question, you must time your execution of scalar multiplication to investigate timing side channels.